conda/conda/docs/source/dev-guide/plugin-api/index.rst

 ~~~~~~~~~~~~~~~~~~~~

 The ``setup.py`` file below is an example of an entrypoint namespace for the
-custom plugin function decorated with the plugin hook (shown above):
+custom plugin function, decorated with the plugin hook (shown above):

 .. code-block:: python
    :caption: setup.py